Feyerabend/cc/ch07/addition/functional/cost/README.md

 predictor hits and the overhead approaches zero.

-In Python, a call through a bound method involves attribute lookup, type checks, argument-tuple allocation, and frame creation -- roughly 100--500 ns.
+In Python, a call through a bound method involves attribute lookup, type checks, argument-tuple allocation, and frame creation--roughly 100--500 ns.